-In this context, Banco Finantia's stance remained conservative - consolidating its position in the markets where it operates, stabilizing asset and liability levels and continuing to accumulate an additional liquidity cushion.
+In this context, Banco Finantia's strategic posture remained conservative - consolidating its position in the markets where it operates, stabilizing asset and liability levels and continuing to accumulate an additional liquidity cushion.

-Despite the markets' volatility the performance of the Bank's portfolio remained stable, benefiting from the quality of its assets, the high level of diversification and the policy of hedging interest rate and foreign exchange risks.
+The Russian/Ukrainian conflict and the devaluation of assets observed in the financial markets had a negative impact on the performance of the Bank's own portfolio.
+However, this impact was mitigated by the quality of the assets in the portfolio, the degree of diversification and the policy of hedging interest and exchange rate risks.